SmarterApp/RDW_DataGenerator/README.md

 > * `--host`: Host for PostgreSQL server
 > * `--schema`: Schema for PostgreSQL database

+To run from IntelliJ, from the generate_data.py tab, select `Create 'generate_data'`, set the Script Parameters to, for example, `--state_type devel --lz_out`, verify the other settings and run.

 The second script is `calculate_state_size.py`.
 This will print out all the configured 'state_type's (from data_generator/state_type.py) and the stats for them.